 This is a last-minute addition to my holiday craft fair schedule, but I hope to get the word out to visitors from last year's fair.
 I believe my booth will be in the smaller, back room, and it should be filled with shirts, neckties, and pocket squares.
 I hope to see some friendly faces among the crowd!

+I have already made a few standard sizes of each design, and have enough fabric to make custom sizes as well.
+Please be in touch if you'd like to place an order.
 If you'd like to see them in person or have measurements taken, you are welcome to make an appointment to visit my studio in Baltimore, or visit my booth at these upcoming fairs in Brooklyn, NY:

 Renegade craft fair Holiday Market on November 17-18, 11AM-6PM

 I am also happy to mail swatches of fabric if there's something you want to see in person but aren't able to meet me in Baltimore or Brooklyn.
+Keep warm!

-“The only way to make money in the perfectionist craftsperson industry, it seems, is to stop being a perfectionist craftsperson.” -ADAM DAVIDSONin the New York Times article, “What's a $4000 suit worth?”
+DAVIDSON, in the New York Times article, “What's a $4000 suit worth?”

 These critiques are valid if making money is the main concern, but there are many benefits to the artisan, the customer and society at large that are important but can't be as easily measured as is profit.
 These are issues that I think about often as I build my business.
 Although I don't make bespoke suits, the work that I do also “has no economy of scale”--it is human-scale!